siscely/bloc-apprentice-workbook/assessment-reviews/module-1/module-1-review.md

 ### Questions

 1. What is a function?
 What are they used for?
+- A function "does something" step-by-step that we need to do repeatedly.

 2. What is the difference between `==` and `===`?
+-Both values on either side of == should be the same.
+Both value and type on either side of === should be the same.
+Say x=5, then x==5 is true while x==='5' is false.

 3. What is the difference between global and local scope variables?
+-Within function scope of variable is local i.e. variable can be accessed only locally.  variables declared outside the function are glocal i.e. they are accessible from anywhere.

 4. What is a boolean value?
+- A boolean value is true or false.

 5. What is an array?
+-An array is a data structure with automatically indexed positions.

 ### Exercises